zniper/rhaptos2.repo/docs/install-os.rst

 However 11.10 is sufficient for now, plus the migration will be a good test.

-* Terminology

-  Host and VMHost
-   Host is the host OS that is closest to the bare metal.
-VMHost is a clearer alias.

-  VHost
-   Virtual Host is the virtual machine running on top of the VMHost

-  Server
-   A program, running on VMHost or VHost that performs a specific, usually network related function.
-   It is considered a third-party program, supported by someone not us.
-Think Apache, Nginx.

-  Application
-   A program or set of programs that are written / supported by us.

-  Build
-   building an OS, VHosts, Servers ready for the Application to be deployed

-  Deploy
-   applying the code from our Application to the approcpriate VHosts.

-  Configure
-   part of both Build and Deploy

 * Policy on backports, out of date applications etc.